Procedure: Professional staff scholarship scheme (PSSS)

 - Funds will be reimbursed to the successful applicant or local area upon submission of official receipts to email@example.com.

-- The staff member will be required to provide a written report to their supervisor and/or local Human Resources office on the outcome of the identified career development activity within three months of the activity being completed.
+- The staff member is required to provide a written report to their supervisor and/or local Human Resources office on the outcome of the identified career development activity within three months of the activity being completed.
 The report will outline how the participation in the initiative has impacted on their work performance.

 Recovery of costs on termination of employment